Dr Philip Moors AO Chairman

 Claire grew up in Victoria’s Wimmera region and lives in the Surf Coast Shire.
 She undertook a Bachelor of Commerce at the University of Melbourne, is a Fellow CPA, and a Fellow of the Australian Institute of Company Directors.

 Claire has over 26 years’ experience with Australian listed companies OneSteel Limited and The Broken Hill Proprietary Company Limited, and Belgian major corporate NV Bekaert SA, and her governance experience is extensive.
-She is the current Chair of REI Superannuation, Chair of Northwest Healthcare Property Management, and a Director of Ryman Healthcare Limited, RT Health Fund Ltd, and Pancare Foundation.
+She is the current Chair of REI Superannuation, Chair of Northwest Healthcare Property Management, Chair of GMHBA and a Director of Ryman Healthcare Limited, RT Health Fund Ltd, Pancare Foundation and Margin Clear Pty Ltd.

 Previously held directorships include Director and Immediate Past Chair – Victorian State Emergency Services, Chair – Victorian Country Fire Authority, Director – Portland District Health, Ambulance Victoria, Barwon Health, Barwon Water and Committee for Geelong.
 Ms Higgins was a member of the Expert Panels for the Victorian Health Service Management Innovation Council and Victorian Health Service Board Development Program Reference Group.